Yecats/GameDevTutorials/tutorials/Unity/Select-multiple-objects-based-on-center-of-collider/articles/pt-3-moving-the-panel-based-on-mouse-click.md

 >
 > 1. **World Space (Global Coordinates)**: The raw coordinate of an object within to the game world.
 > 2. **Local Space (Local Coordinates)**: The coordinate of an object relative to it's parent.
-> 3. **Screen Space**: Two demensional space that represents the absolute pixels of a screen.
+> 3. **Screen Space**: Two dimensional space that represents the absolute pixels of a screen.
 >
 > Converting between these spaces is a very common action that will be done many times throughout a game.